colbyj/bride-of-frankensystem/docs/deploying/recruiting.rst

    ``GENERATE_COMPLETION_CODE = true`` and ``OUTGOING_URL`` are mutually
    exclusive — only one of them takes effect.

+``OUTGOING_URL`` sets one redirect target for the whole study.
+When different participants need different completion URLs — separate codes per recruitment source, or a distinct exit for screened-out participants — give each end page its own ``outgoing_url`` instead.
+See :ref:`multiple-end-pages` in the page-flow guide; the ``outgoing_url`` string is rendered through Jinja with the ``participant`` in scope, so it can carry per-participant values.

 .. image:: /examples/quickstart/page_end.png
    :width: 800
    :alt: The end page.